NHardie/HTFome/README.md

 Should show:

 documentation.txt     instance        __pycache__     tutorial_full.txt

 flaskr                manifest.in     setup.py        venv

 Then:

 $ pip install -e .

-If you don't have pip installed, then install pip, the -e tells it to install the setup.py file, should install in dev mode, but not sure, the . means current directory.
+If you don't have pip installed, then install pip, the -e tells it to install the setup.py file, should install in dev mode, but not sure

+the . means look in current directory.

 flaskr should install the required dependancies

 Then:

 $ export FLASK_APP=flaskr

 $ export FLASK_ENV=development